PeachIceTea/g1pd/readme.md

 # g1pd - Gen 1 Pokemon Display

 ## What?
-This script streamers to display their current party to their viewers.
+This script allows streamers to display their current party to their viewers

 ## Setup
 1. Get [Viusal Boy Advanced Rerecording](https://github.com/TASVideos/vba-rerecording/releases) if you don't already use it.